The Hudson Tunnel Project

 Pre-COVID, approximately 200,000 daily passenger trips took place in the existing North River Tunnel, which was built by the Pennsylvania Railroad and completed in 1910.
 The tunnel consists of two, single-track, electrified tubes, which serve as the only passenger rail connections between Manhattan and New Jersey and the rest of the Northeast Corridor.
 In October 2012 the tunnel was inundated with millions of gallons of salt water during Super Storm Sandy, leaving behind corrosive chemicals which continue to degrade the concrete tunnel liner, benchwalls and other systems that support Amtrak and NJ TRANSIT train operations.

-An Environmental Impact Statement (EIS) for the project is currently being prepared by the Federal Railroad Administration, Port Authority of NY & NJ and NJ TRANSIT.
-Amtrak, the owner of the existing North River Tunnel, is leading engineering design in coordination with the project partners.
-The Draft Environmental Impact Statement is available, released in July 2017.
+An Environmental Impact Statement (EIS) for the project was prepared by the Federal Railroad Administration, Port Authority of NY & NJ and NJ TRANSIT and a Record of Decision (ROD) issued in 2021.

 Benefits